Private Attribute Inference from Images with Vision-Language Models: Discussion

 \section{Discussion}

 Our empirical evaluation highlights several key privacy threats posed by VLMs, which are especially severe in the face of the wide adoption of these models: (1) Both proprietary and open-source models are capable of making accurate privacy-infringing inferences.
-(2) The safety filters of the better performing proprietary models such as \gptv{} are brittle and can be easily circumvented in practice, potentially providing a false sense of privacy.
+(2) The safeguards of the better performing proprietary models such as \gptv{} are brittle and can be easily circumvented in practice, potentially providing a false sense of privacy.
 (3) As observed previously for text-only models, the capabilities of VLMs to infer personal attributes from images are directly correlated with their performance on other harmless and useful tasks.
-This can pose a significant challenge in mitigating such inferences on the model provider side, as a potential loss in utility has to be balanced with increased safety and privacy protection.
-Independently, it is to be expected that upcoming VLMs will only improve in general capabilities, and hence also on the results we have shown in this work, making the threat to user privacy even more imminent.
-We believe that defenses against such VLM-based inferences both on the model provider and on the user side are an important and potentially highly impactful direction for future development and research to tackle this challenge.
+This is especially concerning, as it is to be expected that upcoming VLMs will only improve in general capabilities, and hence also on the results we have shown in this work, making the threat to user privacy even more imminent.
+(4) Finally, the cost and time efficiency of such inferences means a categorical paradigm shift in privacy related to online imagery, with VLMs enabling privacy-infringing inferences at an unprecedented scale.
+Below, we further discuss the ethical implications of our study, potential mitigations, and limitations in detail.